Wedding Speeches

 The biggest issue in many cases is ‘listing’.
 The thanks can be endless, suffocating the speech and bearing the wrong sort of comparisons with the worst Oscar acceptances.

-The Father of the Bride Speech
+Who to thank in the Father of the Bride speech

 1. The guests – particularly those who’ve travelled a long way